SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/opentelemetry/linux-opentelemetry.md

 ---
 id: linux-opentelemetry
 title: Linux - Cloud Security Monitoring and Analytics - OpenTelemetry
+sidebar_label: Linux - OpenTelemetry
-dashboard: The Sumo Logic app for Linux Cloud Security Monitoring and Analytics - OpenTelemetry provides better understanding of your production environments, and surface relevant insights by tuning out-of-the-box content to align with your security team’s focus
+description: The Sumo Logic app for Linux Cloud Security Monitoring and Analytics - OpenTelemetry provides better understanding of your production environments, and surface relevant insights by tuning out-of-the-box content to align with your security team’s focus.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';